 Instead of WordPress serving first-time site users from the database, WP Rocket preloads the pages into the cache and the cached copies even on the user’s first visit.

-And anytime the cache is cleared, automatic cache preload with start to make cached pages available to users.
+Anytime the cache is cleared, automatic cache preload will make cached pages available to users.

 Additionally, enabling WP Rocket preload links will likely improve perceived website performance but may not have a noticeable effect on the page performance testing tool.